 Just take the best camera and lens you’ve got.

-- 19 Things We Learned About Myanmar
+- 19 Things We Learned After Visiting Myanmar

 - How To Explore Myanmar In 28 Days

-- The Boat To Mandalay
+- The Boat From Bagan To Mandalay

-- First Class To Hsipaw
+- All Aboard The First Class Train To Hsipaw

 …or visit our Myanmar page.